India

 support this work:

 Several local residents have been trained and now work as literacy teachers.
-Your support will pay their small stipends to help keep them teaching (about US$50 monthly per part-time teacher).
-Click the PayPal button, and choose “India team: Literacy” from the drop-down list, or click the “Other Ways to Donate” button for other options.
+Your support will pay their small stipends to help them keep teaching (about US$50 monthly per part-time teacher, with a total budget of around US$500 per month).
+Click the PayPal button, and choose “India Projects” from the drop-down list, or click the “Other Ways to Donate” button for other options.
 100% of donations will be sent directly to the project.

 The Indian healthcare system attracts medical tourists from the West, but, paradoxically, remains very thin on the ground for hundreds of millions of the nation’s own citizens.
 Hospitals are typically overcrowded; and while the public healthcare system is free on paper, there are numerous out-of-pocket expenses which often result in the poor going into debt.
 The Covid crisis has exacerbated existing issues, with basic healthcare services often interrupted and resources diverted.
-Over the last year, we have become more heavily involved in helping some of our neighbours navigate the medical system: booking online appointments, buying medicines, talking to doctors etc.
+Over the last few years, we have become more heavily involved in helping some of our neighbours navigate the medical system: booking online appointments, buying medicines, talking to doctors – and even challenging corruption

 the stats